Balance shaft

 Balance shafts are used in piston engines to reduce vibration by cancelling out unbalanced dynamic forces.
-The counter balance shafts have eccentric weights and rotate in opposite direction to each other, which generates a net vertical force.
+The counter balance shafts have eccentric weights and rotate in the opposite direction to each other, which generates a net vertical force.

 The balance shaft was invented and patented by British engineer Frederick W. Lanchester in 1907.
 It is most commonly used in inline-four and V6 engines used in automobiles and motorcycles.

 Overview

 The operating principle of a balance shaft system is that two shafts carrying identical eccentric weights rotate in opposite directions at twice the engine speed.
 The phasing of the shafts is such that the centrifugal forces produced by the weights cancel the vertical second-order forces (at twice the engine RPM) produced by the engine.
 The horizontal forces produced by the balance shafts are equal and opposite, and so cancel each other.

 The balance shafts do not reduce the vibrations experienced by the crankshaft.